joeldbaptista/archlinux-install/README.md

 $ pacstrap /mnt base base-devel linux linux-firmware neovim tmux networkmanager openssh zsh
 ```

 You can add more packages to install, or install later.
+If you get trust errors when pacstraping, update the keyring before running pactrap, with this
+command:

+`pacman -Sy archlinux-keyring`

 9. **Generate ftab**